How to Master the Creative Writing Process

 Assessing the Creative Writing Process

 I’ve been thinking a lot about the creative writing process.
 Lately, I’ve found myself working on all types of projects — web pages, blog posts, poems, essays, and fiction.
 Plus, I’m trying to decide if I’ll participate in NaNoWriMo this year (I won in 2008!) and write 50,000 words of fiction in 30 days.
+How do I tackle all these different projects without some kind of plan or system?

 I’ve thought about the steps I take with my own writing and realized that the writing process I use varies from project to project and depends on the level of difficulty, the length and scope of the project, and even my state of mind.
 If I’m feeling super creative, a blog post or an article will come flying out of my head.
 If I’m tired, hungry, or unmotivated, or if the project is complicated, then it’s a struggle and I have to work a little harder.
 Brainstorming and outlining can help.
 A lot.